iaiamomo/FCM_maturity_model/README.md

     L,0
     M,0
     ```
-    To check the technologies linked to each node, have a look at the `.json` files in [model](model).\
+    To check the technologies linked to each node, have a look at the `.json` files in [model](model).
-- Put the new created files in the folder you created previously.
+- Put the new files (there should be 6 new files) in the folder you created previously.

 ### How to run the experiments